Pylons/pyramid/docs/narr/traversal.rst

 Traversal
 =========

-The :mod:`repoze.bfg` *Router* parses the URL associated with the request and traverses the graph based on path segments in the URL.
-Based on these path segments, :mod:`repoze.bfg` traverses the *model graph* in order to find a :term:`context`.
+When :term:`traversal` is used, the :mod:`repoze.bfg` *Router* parses the URL associated with the request and splits the URL into path segments.
+Based on these path segments, :mod:`repoze.bfg` traverses a *model graph* in order to find a :term:`context`.
 It then attempts to find a :term:`view` based on the *type* of the context (specified by an :term:`interface`).
 If :mod:`repoze.bfg` finds a :term:`view` for the context, it calls it and returns a response to the user.

 The Model Graph
 ---------------